-Dr. Chuma Owuamalam joined the School of Psychology, University of Nottingham in 2012.
-Prior to joining the School, he obtained an MSc in Group Processes and Intergroup Relations at the Centre for the Study of Group Processes (University of Kent) and, a PhD on 'Responses to Meta-stereotype Activation among Members of Devalued Groups' from the University of Keele.
+Dr. Chuma Owuamalam joined the University of Nottingham in 2012.
+Prior to joining the university, Chuma obtained an MSc in Group Processes and Intergroup Relations at the Centre for the Study of Group Processes (University of Kent) and, a PhD on 'Responses to Meta-stereotype Activation among Members of Devalued Groups' from the University of Keele.
 In 2010, Chuma moved to the University of Manchester where he worked on a multi-disciplinary project funded by the Engineering and Physical Science Research Council (EPSRC, UK) on the 'Social Complexity of Immigration and Diversity'.
 He then moved to Royal Holloway University of London in 2011 where he received the prestigious Postdoctoral Fellowship Award from the Economic and Social Research Council (ESRC, UK) to study the 'Consequences of Meta-stereotyping for Members of Disadvantaged Groups'.
 Chuma has received a number of awards for research excellence from the Society for the Psychological Study of Social Issues, and has received nominations for the "Most Inspiring Teacher" award in 2015, by the student association University of Nottingham, Malaysia campus.

 Chuma's research has been published in peer-reviewed journals such as British Journal of Psychology; Current Directions in Psychological Science and European Journal of Social Psychology.
 Chuma is regularly invited to review papers for leading journals in psychological science including Political Psychology, Personality and Social Psychology Bulletin, Group Processes and Intergroup Relations, European Journal of Social Psychology, and Social Psychology.
-He has served on the editorial board of Cogent Psychology as editor and, now for the British Journal of Social Psychology as editorial consultant.
+He has served on the editorial board of Cogent Psychology as editor and, currently sits on the editorial boards of the British Journal of Social Psychology and Asian Journal of Social Psychology as editorial consultant.

 The following undergraduate modules are representative of my current teaching: